Machine Learning for the identification of phase-transitions in interacting agent-based systems: a Desai-Zwanzig example: Summary and Conclusions

+We presented a data-driven framework for identifying qualitatively and approximating quantitatively phase transitions of interacting agent systems through an interplay between direct simulations and machine-learning-assisted, coarse-grained system identification and bifurcation analysis.
+We demonstrated that our framework is capable of identifying the phase transition of the DZ system with a single, interpretable data-driven variable, in contrast to the derived closed-form model, proposed in \cite{zagli2023dimension} where a system of four approximate ODEs were required for the task.
+To discover the effective coarse (collective) variables that parameterize collected data from the ABM, the Diffusion Maps manifold learning algorithm \cite{coifman2006diffusion} was used.
+We showed that, for a constant parameter value ($\sigma =1$), away from the phase transition, the Diffusion Maps algorithm discovers a one-dimensional manifold parametrized by the data-driven coordinate $\psi_1$; and that $\psi_1$ is one-to-one with the theoretical order parameter $M_1$.
 We then illustrated that, while data collected over a range of parameter values (bracketing the critical value) lie on a two-dimensional manifold, this manifold can be ``disentangled" (factored) into a one-dimensional state-variability manifold ``cross'' a one-dimensional parameter variability manifold.
 To disentangle the variability due to the parameter $\sigma$ from the state variability, in terms of the latent Diffusion Maps coordinates ($\psi_1,\psi_2$), we introduced a Y-shaped conformal autoencoder, initially proposed in \cite{evangelou2022parameter} for addressing parameter non-identifiability.
 We illustrated that the autoencoder's latent variables ($\nu_1,\nu_2$) form a conformal set of coordinates that ultimately allow us to learn a single effective nonlinear ODE, in terms of a single state variable $\nu_2$ and depending on a single parameter $\sigma$ (the latter being one-to-one with $\nu_1$).
 This effective nonlinear ODE was identified via a residual neural network, templated on the forward Euler numerical integrator.
 We compared generated paths of the identified ODE for test values of the parameter $\sigma$ to paths generated with the full ABM embedded in the latent coordinate $\nu_2$ and demonstrated good agreement between the two.
 To construct the bifurcation diagram from the identified right-hand-side of the ODE, we used an odd symmetry transformation of the right-hand-side.
 This transformation provides a symmetric vector field and captures the pitchfork bifurcation that denotes the phase transition.
 Imposing known physical symmetries in the data-driven models in order to enhance accuracy and improve generalizability is currently an active area of research \cite{olver2015modern,mattheakis2019physical,yarotsky2022universal,blum2022equivariant,villar2022dimensionless,olver2023normal, jin2020sympnets,alet2021noether,burby2020computing}.